keatonelvins/keatonelvins.github.io/_posts/2024-11-28-on-entertainment.md

 The show cuts every few seconds.
 The camera is always moving.
 There's constant giggling in the background with looping melodies.
 During development, they literally sit a child in front of a TV playing Cocomelon, have a competing TV nearby simulating real-world distractions, then make changes to the show until the child never looks away.

 >"It’s a small TV screen, placed a few feet from the larger one, that plays a continuous loop of banal, real-world scenes — a guy pouring a cup of coffee, someone getting a haircut — each lasting about 20 seconds.
-Whenever a youngster looks away from [Cocomelon] to glimpse the Distractatron, a note is jotted down." - [David Segal](https://www.nytimes.com/2022/05/05/arts/television/cocomelon-moonbug-entertainment.html)
+Whenever a youngster looks away from [Cocomelon] to glimpse the Distractatron, a note is jotted down." <cite>[^2]</cite>

+> <author>David Segal, 2022</author>

 I think it would be naïve to assume that Instagram and TikTok don't do something similar.
 They can see what is happening on your screen when you decide to navigate away and can optimize to minimize this behavior.
 The difference is that a child does not have a defense mechanism against this.
 And if this is what all online content becomes, maybe they never will.